 Bridging Open Work Permit: If you have already applied for permanent residency under the Federal Skilled Worker Program, Federal Skilled Trades Program, Canadian Experience Class Program, Provincial Nominee Program, Agri-Food Pilot, Home Child-Care Provider Pilot, or Home Support Worker Pilot Programs, you may be eligible to apply for a Bridging Open Work Permit (BOWP).

-It’s an open work permit that allows you to keep working while your permanent residency application is being processed.
+The open work permit allows you to keep working in Canada while your permanent residency application is being processed.

 Immigration Consultants Group Canada Incorporation (ICGCI) is a trusted Canadian immigration consultancy firm located in Vancouver, BC.